omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-04/submissions/trust-store-inspection/lab-02-inspect-trust-stores.md

 ## Challenges / Troubleshooting
 Initially, the certificate fields were not easy to read when using truncated OpenSSL output.
 I resolved this by using explicit flags to print the subject, issuer, and end date directly.

+I was also alittle bit confused about which root certificates to apply to the write up.
+I saw 2 for Go Daddy and DigiCert

 ---